Hugh Charles: Edmonton Eskimos

 For the remainder of the 2011 season Charles only played in 2 games with the Eskimos.
 The 2012 CFL season was a breakout year for Charles.
 Charles played in 16 games of the 18 game regular season.
 He received 170 carries for 887 yards, with 6 rushing touchdowns.
 He added 32 pass receptions for 522 yards and 2 receiving touchdowns.
 On October 12, 2012, he also completed his first pass attempt, for 14 yards.

 Charles played in 15 games in the 2013 CFL season: He missed a few games because of an injured hamstring.
 Charles received less rushing attempts in 2013 than he had in 2012, down to 112 for the season.
 He gained 605 yards on the ground with those carries and recorded 3 rushing touchdowns.
 Following the season Hugh Charles was re-signed by Edmonton through the 2015 CFL season.
 On June 21, 2014, just after the close of the CFL preseason, Charles was one of the final cuts for the Eskimos.

 Saskatchewan Roughriders (second stint)

-Hugh Charles appeared in only one game with the Roughriders, rushing for 86 yards on 13 carries.
+Charles appeared in only one game with the Roughriders, rushing for 86 yards on 13 carries.